Damigah/Web-App-DevOps-Project/README.md

 **Reverting Changes**

 It was then not needed to modify the files and had to **revert** the changes back by using `git pull` to fetch the contents in the **remote repository**.
 Make a feature branch using `git branch revert-delivery-date` from the main branch.
 Use `git checkout revert-delivery-date` to switch into the branch and used the `git log` command to find the log before merging into `main`.
-When the appropiate log was found used `git revert '{number-of-revert}` to revert the changes and `git push --set-upstream origin revert-delivery-date` and `git push` the changes into the remote repository.
+When the appropiate log was found used `git revert {number-of-revert}` to revert the changes and `git push --set-upstream origin revert-delivery-date` and `git push` the changes into the remote repository.
 Make a pull request and check the changes into the main branch before merging the two branches.
 Check out the `main` branch to see the changes made.

-### **Dockerfile**
+## Dockerfile

 Creating a Dockerfile which uses all the dependencies and configurations for deployment.